The Mambo Kings Beautiful Maria of My Soul Book Review

 I had the audio version of the book, and it was very well read past Armando Durán.
 I liked the frequent Castilian intrusions into the text equally they added authenticity to the linguistic communication, even though they might have been a hinderance had I been reading the book.

-...moreMaria was certainly a beautiful adult female, but she was attracted to the incorrect types of men because she was a victim of incest by her papi.
+Maria was certainly a beautiful adult female, but she was attracted to the incorrect types of men because she was a victim of incest by her papi.
 As a immature lady, she had been quite sensitive indeed, despite the abuse, only Havana ruined her.
 She seemed to

-once once more, reading Oscar hijuelos is like sitting in some onetime timer'due south living room on southwest calle 8, or under the palms in his dorsum thou, with a loving cup of delicious Cuban coffee, and having some old lady in a housedress bringing out pastels to nibble on.Maria was certainly a cute woman, simply she was attracted to the wrong types of men considering she was a victim of incest past her papi.
+Maria was certainly a cute woman, simply she was attracted to the wrong types of men considering she was a victim of incest past her papi.
 As a young lady, she had been quite sensitive indeed, despite the corruption, but Havana ruined her.
 She seemed to accept made a career out of making bad decisions and degrading herself, addicted exclusively to garish men, with exaggerated masculinity, at the cost of forming healthy relationships with more appropriate and available men, or even women.
 A psychoananlyst'due south dream.

 Fifty-fifty well into her 50's, strutting however restrictedly effectually opulent Coral Gables, she was the type who would quickly run across the eyes of some youth xxx years her inferior and really consider him to exist a potential lover.
 That's how damaged she was!
 But look what she'd been through with the poverty and the machismo.
 Like an aged street prostitute or promiscuious homosexual, her spiritual bankruptcy had only been partially self-imposed, but I couldn't aid but remember about the similarities of the three groups.